woogles-io/liwords/docs/techdesigns/presence.md

 When a user logs in to the socket, we will subscribe them to their regular channels/realms as we do now.

-We will modify the `user_presences` (and perhaps other presences tables) in a transaction, adding this connection ID and to the relevant channel.
+We will modify the `user_channel_presences` table, adding this connection ID to the relevant channel.

 **Note**: For legacy purposes the user connection ID is not of full UUID length.
 We should either lengthen it, or handle the rare collision case by prompting the user to log in again.

-The user also needs to get information about what the people they follow are up to.
-We will make a batch query to the `public.user_channel_presences` table for every user_id they follow, and send this data out via the socket as well.

-Finally, the user needs information on the channel they just joined.
-We make a query to `public.user_channel_presences` table and get the list of users also in this channel.
-This can get sent out via the socket as well.

 We can then send a message on NATS with the channel `followersof.<UserID>` and the user's presence information (lobby? tournament room? etc).